School-of-the-Ancients/sota-beta/README.md

 When the app loads, use the **Sign in** button in the top right corner to authenticate with Supabase.
 Authenticated sessions unlock quest progress syncing, history, and custom content across browsers.

+Open **Settings → Gemini API Key** to paste your personal Google Gemini API key.
+The key is encrypted in the browser before being saved to Supabase so only your account can decrypt it.

 Visit the printed URL (defaults to http://localhost:3000) and grant the browser microphone access when prompted.

 ### Building for Production